 The farmer is a wonderful and powerful force in the United States.
 There are upwards of 8,500,000 of him, as against 5,000,000 manufacturing workers, and only 368,000 mining workers.
-The farmer is prosperous as he never was before, and his mighty force will be felt when condition continued.
-He remembers the condition of prices of his products under Democratic rule and shudders when he
+The farmer is prosperous as he never was before. and his mighty force will be felt when has a yearly income nearly twice that of he votes to have his present prosperous condition continued.
+He remembers the condition of prices of his products under Democratic rule and shudders when he thinks of it.

-Demand for Small Coins.
+Demand for "mall Coins.

-Hon.
-George E. Roberts, director of the United States mint, says that never in the history of the nation has there been such a call for small denominations of money-pennies, nickels, dimes, quarters, half-dollars and one and two dollar bills.
+Hon, Georgé E. Roberts, director of the United States mint, says that never in the history of the nation has there been such a call for small denominations of money-pennies, nickels, dimes, quarters, half-dollars and one and two dollar bills.
 This is the sort of money that makes change in the retail store and is paid out by the banks in small dealings with farmers and wage workers, and shows how much of it they use.

-Wyoming's Prosperity.
+Wyomine's Prosperity.
 As to how prosperity is coming along

 in the State of Wyoming the following official figures as to the total deposits in the banks of the State for the past four years are very instructive.
-They are as follows:
+They are as follows: Dec.
+17, 1896......\$2,728,084 40

 Dec.
-17, 1896. \$2,728,084 40
+15, 1897

+3,018,964

+63

 Dec.
-15, 1897.
-3,618,964 03
+1, 1898

+4,075,580

+89

 Dec.
-1, 1898.
-4,075,580 89
+2, 1899

+5,384,533

-Dec.
-2, 1809.
-5,384,533 13
+13

 The Price of Woot.

-The Yakima Wool Growers' Association of North Yakima, Wash., says that wool in that State, according to grade. sold in 1894 at from 514 cents to 10 cents cents per pound; in 1896 from 756 cents to 12 cents per pound; and in 1809, under McKinley prosperity, it sells from 15 Wool in Montana.
+The Yakima Wool Growers' Associa-

+Wool in Montana.

 In 1894, under the Democratic free trade in wool, the average price, according to the official figures furnished by the Montana State Board of Sheep Commissioners of that State, was 9 cents per pound.
-In 1899, under Mckinley and prosperity, it was 16 2-3 cents per pound, at 20 to 22 cents.
+In 1899, under McKinley and prosperity, it was 16 2-3 cents per pound, and this year contracts have been made at 20 to 22 cents.